Here’s how brands are approaching the Paralympic Games

 Digiday spoke with three advertisers that favor the Paralympics as a means of reaching considerable TV audiences, burnishing their purpose marketing credentials and maximizing B2B hospitality opportunities.

 Citibank, for example, has made the Paralympics the focal point of its Olympic sponsorship efforts since 2020.
-Tina Davis, managing director of global sponsorships and marketing, said the decision has enabled the bank to cut through in a way that would be difficult amid the crowd of consumer brands attempting to reach audiences at the earlier Olympic Games.
+Tina Davis, head of enterprise marketing and brand engagement, said the decision has enabled the bank to cut through in a way that would be difficult amid the crowd of consumer brands attempting to reach audiences at the earlier Olympic Games.

 “It was an opportunity for us to take a lane that we carve out for ourselves in the Olympic and Paralympic movement,” she said.